surajrampure/surajrampure.github.io/index.md

 **Computer Science Mentors**
 <br>
-This is my fifth as a part of [Computer Science Mentors](http://csmberkeley.github.io), a student-run organization that facilitates small group tutoring for the introductory computer science and electrical engineering courses at Berkeley.
+This is my fifth semester as a part of [Computer Science Mentors](http://csmberkeley.github.io), a student-run organization that facilitates small group tutoring for the introductory computer science and electrical engineering courses at Berkeley.
 CSM’s work is extremely important; some of these courses have enrollments well over 1000 students, and by offering group tutoring, we help make the course smaller and effectively help more students pursue computer science as a major.
 I’m currently the External Vice President, but served as the CS 70 coordinator for FA17 and SP18.

 <br>